jewarner57/CodingChallengeCompendium/docs/README.md

 ```

 ### Logging in a user
-* Logging in a user must be done with a POST request with fields: email, password
+* Logging in a user must be done with a POST request with fields:
   * password: { type: String, select: false },
   * email: { type: String, required: true },
 ```